Private Addiction Medicine

 The Work

-What I try to provide is a genuine therapeutic relationship — an ongoing conversation, built around you as an individual, in which it becomes possible to look at things that have never felt safe to look at before.
+What I try to provide is a genuine therapeutic relationship — an ongoing conversation, built around the individual, in which it becomes possible to look at things that have never felt safe to look at before.
 Not by following a program or a protocol, but carefully, at whatever pace makes sense.
 By helping me understand them, most people find they begin to explain themselves to themselves.
 That process, done honestly and without hurry, is where real change happens.

 Co-Occurring Conditions